mjc-school/MJC-School/stage #0/module #4. Java Fundamentals/lesson #1. IF statement/content.md

 what college/university to enter, he has multiple options to choose from (for simplicity we will choose between 2), and also the decision he is about to make is going to have impact on his nearest future, e.g. entering technical University in the majority of the cases means that studies and, probably, career is going to be related to dealing with engineering issues.
-On the other hand if the same student enrolls with college of laws, his future will be related to layer activities and so on.
+On the other hand if the same student enrolls with college of laws, his future will be related to lawyer activities and so on.

 ![img_2.png](img/img_2.png)

-Here we can see that there's a certain variability(we have to think what abilities do we have), if we have technical abilities than we probably will think of entering technical university, and it demonstrates that all activities after the decision was made don't cross with the ones from the other flow(or block of actions), and eventually we get to certain point which might be completely different from the one with the "law flow".
+Here we can see that there's a certain variability (we have to think what abilities do we have), if we have technical abilities than we probably will think of entering technical university, and it demonstrates that all activities after the decision was made don't cross with the ones from the other flow (or block of actions), and eventually we get to certain point which might be completely different from the one with the "law flow".
 And this demonstrates that one small choice can lead to a completely different result.
 ***

-# The key word "if" and "if" block structure
+# The keyword "if" and "if" block structure

-For such particular cases in all c-like languages there's an "if" construction which provides a developer with an ability to change the program flow depending on certain circumstances(pseudocode example):
+For such particular cases in all C-like languages there's an "if" construction which provides a developer with an ability to change the program flow depending on certain circumstances (pseudocode example):

     if (condition) {
          instruction